 Changes in Electrical and Electronic Equipment Act: More recycling of WEEE

-Registration of manufacturers of electrical and electronic equipment started
+Registration of producers of electrical and electronic equipment started